openziti-test-kitchen/webhookz/README.md

 ## Configure OpenZiti

-A private HTTP server is included in this repo.
+A private webhook server is included in this repo as a Docker Compose project.
 These steps will guide you run and publish the server so it can receive the GitHub webhook via OpenZiti.

 1. Sign up for a free account in the Ziti Edge Developer Sandbox (ZEDS) at https://zeds.openziti.org/.
 We'll create a couple of identities to attach to an OpenZiti network provided by ZEDS.
 1. In ZEDS, follow the "build your app" button.
 Populate the form with an app name like "my webhook app", two identities "github" and "server", and a service named "webhookz".
 Finish up with the "build my app" button.